Effective as of July 20, 2021.

 - Contact data, such as your first and last name, and email and mailing addresses.

 - Account data, such as your username and password that you set to establish an account on the Service, and your account preferences.

 - Profile data that you choose to include in your profile.
-This information may include your date of birth, gender, biographical details, photograph, your profiles on social networks, interests, and information about your or others’ medical condition that you choose to share.
+This information may include your date of birth, gender, biographical details, country, photograph, your profiles on social networks, interests, and information about your or others’ medical condition that you choose to share.
 Sensitive personal information you provide to us, like your condition details, non-binary gender, and ethnicity, are voluntarily and you can update or delete such data at any time.

 - Content that you submit to us, such as Stories, Mighty Thoughts, or Questions, and any other content that you upload or post to the Service, including text, photos, videos, posts, comments, attachments and any associated metadata.

 - Communications that we exchange, including when you contact us with questions, feedback, or otherwise.

 - Research data that you provide when you agree to participate in our surveys and other research activities, including your survey responses, your demographic information and your educational, medical or financial background information.

 - Marketing data, such as your preferences for receiving our marketing and other communications, and details about how you engage with them.